 You will be exposed to a variety of aspects, such as understanding the correct way to ride, handling of horses, general horse and equipment care, basic yard management, safety, instruction, schooling, basic veterinary, riding skills both in the wildlife and in an arena, horse behaviour, natural horsemanship and horse trails in combination with a unique nature experience, with an emphasis on conservation, including nature guiding in the natural environment, basic knowledge of ecosystems, identification, tracks and signs, animal behaviour and so much more.

 The owner of African Dream Horse Safari is Traci Thomson who is a devoted guide, accomplished competitive rider and dedicated conservationist.
 She is also qualified in both FGASA Level 1 and Level 2 as well as Advanced Trails guide and facilitator.
-Her team is made up of Shannon, who manages the stable yard and works with the horses; Ryan, who is the administrator and conducts game drives on the Big 5 reserve, which is part of the Greater Kruger & Christelle who also takes out game drives and horse trails and as many past volunteers will agree, the entertainer.
+Her team is made up of Shannon, who manages the stable yard and works with the horses; Ryan, who is the administrator and conducts game drives on the Big 5 reserve, which is part of the Greater Kruger.

 African Dream Horse Safari is situated in the Lowveld of the Limpopo Province of South Africa on the outskirts of the tourist town, Hoedspruit (430km north east of Pretoria and in close proximity to the Kruger National Park).
 The climate is sub-tropical with a mean summer rainfall of 475 mm and dry winters.
 Temperatures range between 8ºC – 26ºC in winter and 18ºC – 45ºC in summer.
 The area is considered a low risk malaria area, but volunteers should please consult their doctor in connection with malaria medication.

 Volunteers can either catch a shuttle or a flight from Johannesburg’s international airport, O.R Tambo, to Hoedspruit (Eastgate Airport) and then ferried to their new home in the bush.
-The Equestrian centre is situated within the Hoedspruit Wildlife Estate, which is ten minutes from the accommodation.
-It is a 420 hectare nature reserve.
-The estate has Leopard, Hyena and most of the herbivores, carnivores, omnivores, reptiles, snakes, primates, smaller cats, eagles, vultures, birds, insects and their relatives that you find in the Savanna biome.
+The Equestrian centre is situated within a 700 hectare residential wildlife estate, known as the Hoedspruit Wildlife Estate, which is ten minutes from the accommodation.
+The estate has Leopard, Hyena and many other herbivores, carnivores, omnivores, reptiles, snakes, primates, smaller cats, eagles, vultures, birds, insects and their relatives that you find in the Savanna biome.
 During the game drives and outrides we offer, we almost always see a variety of animals.

 We have traverse rights on adjacent nature reserves which are part of the Greater Kruger and are home to the BIG 5 (lion, elephant, rhino, leopard and buffalo), as well as many other animal species.
 During their stay, volunteers will go on game drives and night drives in the wild to expose them to as much wildlife possible.